 Sometimes it’s just great to feel the wind in your hair and the sun on your face.
 Undoubtedly one of the top great ocean road attractions is to just drive it.

-243 km non-stop will take you approximately 3 hours and 42 minutes to drive from sunny Torquay through to Allansford.
+243 km non-stop will take you approximately 3 hours and 42 minutes to drive from Torquay through to Allansford.

 Warrnambool is the next major regional town after the spectacular great ocean road ends and also marks the end of the Shipwreck coast.

-Winding along the two way road as you cruise through the great otway national park, your great ocean road adventure should include stops along the way like Apollo Bay, Aireys Inlet, Anglesea and Marengo.
+Winding along the two way road as you cruise through the Great Otway national park, your great ocean road adventure should include stops along the way like Apollo Bay, Aireys Inlet, Anglesea and Marengo.

 For something a little different on your Great ocean road itinerary head into Lavers Hill, 46 minutes from the seaside town of Apollo Bay.